 Custom JDBC URL

-The picture above shows an example of settings of Custom JDBC connection to an Oracle Database.
+The picture above shows an example of Custom JDBC connection to an Oracle Database.
 The conncetion string in the Custom JDBC URL box usually has the format below:

 LDAPin the Connection Type drop-down list